Table of contents

 10.1.2.254 fakedsp

 Note that it is essential that you have fakedsp listed.
-As UDP packets are not acknowledged, your ethernet switch can lose track of the location of each machine and start broadcasting packets to all ports after some time (in our case about 9 minutes).
+As UDP packets are not acknowledged, your ethernet switch can lose track of the location of the computers and start broadcasting packets to all ports after some time (in our case about 9 minutes).
 The code prevents this by sending empty packets to fakedsp once a minute.

 Kernel Networking Setup